ocelot-cloud/docs/content/docs/ocelot-cloud/installed-apps.md

 * Update apps, which will search for newer version in the App Store and automatically install them
 * Prune apps, which will delete all local and, if enabled, remote backups, as well as delete the app from the database

+### Miscellaneous

+* Apps have a state which can be either **Available** or **Uninitialized**.
+At the moment, the implementation is quite simple, and an app that has been started immediately becomes **Available**.
+However, in the background, each app can take a moment, sometimes even minutes, to download and launch the containers.
+So it can take a while before the app is actually available.
+We will improve this in the future.
-Apps always have a maintainer and a name for clarity and security.
-It is not possible to start two apps with the same name.
+* Apps always have a maintainer and a name for clarity and security.
+* It is not possible to start two apps with the same name.

 ### Special Case: ocelotcloud / ocelotdb